 Despite the threat of a boycott and having the live ceremony dropped by NBC, the voting group unveiled their contenders for film and television with a little help from renowned rapper Snoop Dogg.

-The Best Actress (Drama) category sees four actresses nominated for real-life portrayals; Jessica Chastain as Tammy Faye Bakker in The Eyes of Tammy Faye, Lady Gaga as Patrizia Reggiani in House of Gucci, Nicole Kidman as Lucille Ball in Being the Ricardos, and Kristen Stewart as Princess Diana in Spencer.
-The fifth slot is held by Olivia Colman for her strong turn in the drama The Lost Daughter.
+Meanwhile, the Best Actress (Drama) category sees four women nominated for real-life portrayals; Jessica Chastain as Tammy Faye Bakker in The Eyes of Tammy Faye, Lady Gaga as Patrizia Reggiani in House of Gucci, Nicole Kidman as Lucille Ball in Being the Ricardos, and Kristen Stewart as Princess Diana in Spencer.

 BEST MOTION PICTURE (DRAMA)